poligenius/PersonalWebsite/README.md

 ### UPDATE 3.12.23

 Finally implemented the AI Assistant (Jarvis).
-It is being implemented using netlify serverless functions since I am deploy the site on netlify.com.
+It is being implemented using netlify serverless functions since I'm deploying the site on netlify.com.
 The serverless function logic can be found in the folder: "netlify/functions" Basically it works as follows:
  - the client send a message to the serverless function.